Judopay/JudoKit-iOS/README.md

 ### What is this project for?

-judoKit is a framework for integrating easy, fast and secure payments inside your app with [judo](https://www.judopay.com/).
+judoKit is a framework for integrating easy, fast and secure payments in your app with [judo](https://www.judopay.com/).
 It contains an exhaustive in-app payments and security toolkit that makes integration simple and quick.

 ## Integration